braydio/pyNance/README.md

 - **Plaid Account**: Sign up at [Plaid](https://plaid.com) and obtain your API keys.

 ### Environment Variables
-Create a `.env` file based on `.env.example` and populate it with the required Plaid credentials:
+Create a `.env` file based on `.env.sandbox` or `.env.prod` and populate it with the required Plaid credentials:

 ```
 PLAID_CLIENT_ID=your_production_client_id